sh4hids/afterjs-kit/README.md

-# After.js Kit with Redux and Styled Components
+# After.js Kit

 Baked inside is Redux with Styled-Components.

 ## Features

-- Atomic Design for folder structure
+- Atomic Design for views folder structure
 - Ducks pattern for Redux
 - Formik to handle form without tears
 - Yum for json schema validation
 - Isomorphic fetch to handle Ajax request
+- Auth middleware for public and private route

 ## How to use